Tennessee State Route 186: Route description

-US 45 Bypass begins at an intersection with US 45 (SR 5/Highland Avenue) and US 70 (SR 1/E Chester Street) in downtown.
+US 45 Bypass (US 45 Byp.) begins at an intersection with US 45 (SR 5/Highland Avenue) and US 70 (SR 1/E Chester Street) in downtown.
 It goes north as a four-lane divided highway, concurrent with US 70/SR 1, to leave downtown and pass through industrial areas to have a signalized intersection with State Street.
 It then curves to the north and US 70/SR 1 immediately split off and go east along Airways Boulevard towards McKellar-Sipes Regional Airport.
-US 45 Bypass continues through suburban neighborhoods to pass through a business district before having an interchange with Hollywood Drive.
-It then has a signalized intersection with US 412 Bus (SR 20/North Parkway) before widening to a six-lane at-grade boulevard.
-It then passes through another business district before having a partial cloverleaf interchange with I-40/US 412 (Exits 80 A/B) and reducing to four lanes.
-Temporarily becoming a limited-access highway, US 45 Bypass immediately has an interchange with Vann Drive and Country Club Lane, where it widens back to six lanes.
+US 45 Byp. continues through suburban neighborhoods to pass through a business district before having an interchange with Hollywood Drive.
+It then has a signalized intersection with US 412 Bus.
+(SR 20/North Parkway) before widening to a six-lane at-grade boulevard.
+It then passes through another business district before having a partial cloverleaf interchange with I-40/US 412 (Exits 80A/B) and reducing to four lanes.
+Temporarily becoming a limited-access highway, US 45 Byp. immediately has an interchange with Vann Drive and Country Club Lane, where it widens back to six lanes.
 It passes Union University before having at-grade intersections with Union University Drive/Channing Way, Oil Well Road, Old Humboldt Road, and Ashport Road.
-US 45 Bypass then comes to an end at an interchange with US 45 (SR 5/N Highland Avenue) and Passmore Lane a short distance later, with unsigned SR 186 continuing north along US 45/SR 5.
+US 45 Byp. then comes to an end at an interchange with US 45 (SR 5/N Highland Avenue) and Passmore Lane a short distance later, with unsigned SR 186 continuing north along US 45/SR 5.